Raku/advent/raku-advent-2020/local-drafts/moritz-declarative-apis.md

         }
     }

-to declare your routes, that is, callbacks that are tied to URL patterns, and which Cro calls for you.
+to declare your routes, that is, callbacks that Cro calls for you and which Cro calls for you when the user requests URLs that match the the pattern introduced by the routes, in this example `/greet/fido` or so.

-Today, we'll explore the mechanics that make such declarative APIs work, and how you can enable similar interfaces for libraries you write.
+Today, we'll explore the mechanics that make such declarative APIs work, that is, APIs that read naturally and that use as little boilerplate as possible.

+We'll explore how you can enable similar interfaces for libraries you write.

 ## Declarative API Fundamentals

 The example above relies on a few major ideas:

-* bare words like `route`, `get` and `content` are just functions of the same name, and you can call them simply with their name followed by a space.
+* bare words like `route`, `get` and `content` are just functions with the same name, and you can call them simply with their name followed by a space.
 The rest of the statement is interpreted as arguments to these functions.
-* In `route { ... }`, the `{ ... }` returns a [`Block`](https://docs.raku.org/type/Block), that is, a piece of code like a function.
+* In `route { ... }`, the `{ ... }` is a [`Block`](https://docs.raku.org/type/Block), that is, a piece of code like a function.
-* Likewise, `-> 'greet', $name { ... }` is a function, this one with an explicit signature (the `'greet', $name` part).
+* Likewise, `-> 'greet', $name { ... }` is a block, this one with an explicit [signature](https://docs.raku.org/type/Signature) (the `'greet', $name` part).
 The library code can introspect this signature, that is, find the name of the parameters (`$name`) and the value of the constant string `'greet'`.
 * There is also an invisible mechanism that ties the `get` to the outer `route { ... }` block.

 This last point needs some more explanation.
 In Cro you could have multiple independent `route { }` blocks, like so: